DRIVING (THE SCENIC ROUTE)

 Option 2: Take I-81 farther south to New Market, VA.
-From there, take US-211 East to US-522 South to VA Route 3 East, so you can avoid I-95 completely.
-You can visit all the attractions near Winchester, plus:
+From there, take US-211 and US-522 to Route 3 so you can avoid I-95 completely.
+You can visit all the attractions near Winchester plus:

 - This route takes you directly past Luray Caverns, the most popular caverns in the eastern U.S. Take a guided tour through cathedral-sized rooms with towering stone formations.

 Option 3: Take I-81 slightly farther south to Harrisonburg, VA.
-From there, US-33 will take you to Route 3.
+From there, US-33 to Route 20 will take you to Route 3.
 This avoids I-95 completely.
-You can visit all the attractions near Winchester, plus:
+You can visit all the attractions near Winchester plus:

-- Hungry for a snack?
-Stop by the Route 11 Potato Chip factory, where you can taste a variety of flavors and peek into the factory to watch the chip creation process.
+- Take a snack break at the Route 11 Potato Chip factory, where you can taste a variety of flavors and peek into the factory to watch the chip creation process.

 - Shenandoah Caverns are the only caverns in Virginia with elevator service to the underground caverns.
 A guided tour takes you on crushed gravel pathways through seventeen rooms of spectacular underground formations.

 - While on US-33, stop by Montpelier, home of U.S. President James Madison.
-The estate features the historic home and grounds, gardens, historic buildings, archaeological sites, and 8+ miles of walking trails.
+The estate features the historic home, gardens, archaeological sites, and 8+ miles of walking trails.